stripe2933/vku/docs/hello-triangle.md

 3. After that, device is created with `Config`'s device extensions and queue create infos provided by `Queues::getCreateInfos`.
 This function **MUST** be implemented by the user, and meets the following requirements:

    - It's signature must be `getCreateInfos(vk::PhysicalDevice, const QueueFamilies&)` and be static.
-   - It must **return `vku::RefHolder` of contiguous `vk::DeviceQueueCreateInfo` container**. `vku::RefHolder<T, Args...>` is a utility class, a container that can be contextually converted to a reference of type `T`, which has references for objects of `Args...`.
-In this code, since the returning `std::array<vk::DeviceQueueCreateInfo, 1>` needs the reference of queue priority value, it is wrapped with `vku::RefHolder`.
+   - It must return `vku::RefHolder` of **either a single `vk::DeviceQueueCreateInfo` struct** or **contiguous `vk::DeviceQueueCreateInfo` container**. `vku::RefHolder<T, Args...>` is a utility class, a container that can be contextually converted to a reference of type `T`, which has references for objects of `Args...`.
+In this code, since the returning `vk::DeviceQueueCreateInfo` needs the reference of queue priority value, it is wrapped with `vku::RefHolder`.

 4. After the device creation, the queues are gotten by constructing `Queues` with the device and queue families.
 This is implemented by user side.

 5. Finally, it creates `vma::Allocator`, which will be used as resource allocator such like buffer and image.

-> [!TIP]
-> `Queues::getCreateInfos`'s returning container type doesn't have to be exactly `std::array`. `vku::Gpu` checks only if it's a contiguous range, therefore you can use `std::vector` or your own container type.

 If you pass `verbose` boolean field as `true` to the `Gpu` constructor, physical device selection process (including rejection reason and score of the accepted physical device) is printed to `std::cerr`.